 to Panamint Springs Resort (just around the bend)

-Resort and the town of Lone Pine prior to the hike, then picked
+(with prior permission) and the town of Lone Pine prior to the hike, then picked

 up along the way.
 The route heads directly through both localities.

 the Panamint Springs resupply may not be truly necessary on a hike of this length,